Skip to Content

 Miracle Sheets aren’t just designed to be antibacterial; they’re also designed to keep you cool at night.
 They’re made with NASA-inspired thermoregulating fabrics that help maintain an optimal sleeping temperature, making them particularly beneficial for hot sleepers or those prone to night sweats.

-They’re made from long-staple cotton (which tends to hold up well over time) and are Oeko-Tex certified, meaning they’re tested for harmful substances.
-The silver infusion is permanent, not a coating that will wash out.
+They’re made from 100% cotton, which holds up well over time, and are Oeko-Tex certified, meaning they’re tested for harmful substances.
+They’re silver-infused, and the infusion is permanent, not a coating that will wash out.
 So, if you’re buying them for the antibacterial benefits, that’s good to know.

-You can also choose between two fabric types: the Signature set, which is a percale weave and feels a little more crisp and cool, and the Extra Luxe set, which is a sateen weave that’s smoother and slightly heavier.
-I went with the Signature, since I wanted to test the cooling properties, but if you want more of that silky, drapey feel, you might prefer the Luxe.
-Sets include a fitted sheet, flat sheet, and two pillowcases, except the Twin, which includes one pillowcase, and the Split King, which includes two fitted sheets.
+You can also choose between two current sheet options: the Luxe set and the Extra Luxe set.
+The Luxe set is Miracle Made’s core option, with breathable 100% cotton weave and a smooth sateen finish, while the Extra Luxe set is the upgraded cooling option, with an added cooling treatment, a more breathable weave, and a slightly more elevated feel.
+I went with the Extra Luxe, since I wanted to test the cooling properties, but if you want more of that breathable cotton feel, you might prefer the Luxe.
+Sets include a fitted sheet, flat sheet, and two pillowcases, except the Twin, which includes one pillowcase.

 Key Features

-- Made from long-staple cotton infused with silver
+• Made from 100% cotton infused with silver

 My Miracle Sheets Review